CAC 40 Nears All-Time High as Kering Soars

 Kering Shines as Session's Star Performer

-On the economic front, the number of unemployed people in France (excluding Mayotte) as defined by the ILO increased by 56 000 in the fourth quarter of 2025 compared to the previous quarter, reaching 2.5 million people, according to Insee.
-The ILO unemployment rate thus stood at 7.9% of the active population, up 0.2 points from its level in the third quarter of 2025 and at its highest since the third quarter of 2021, but still well below its mid-2015 peak.
+On the economic front, the number of unemployed people in France (excluding Mayotte) as defined by the ILO increased by 56 000 in Q4 2025 compared to the previous quarter, reaching 2.5 million people, according to Insee.
+The ILO unemployment rate thus stood at 7.9% of the active population, up 0.2 point from its level in Q3 2025 and at its highest since Q3 2021, but still well below its mid-2015 peak.

 By noon, the euro was down 0.05% at $1.1909.